What is a doula?

 -Free initial consultation to meet and discuss needs

--Prenatal meeting to discuss your birth needs & wants, as well as prepare for your birth
+-Two prenatal meetings to discuss your birth needs & wants, as well as prepare for your birth

 -Unlimited phone, text, & email support upon hire & after birth